xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 - There is a centralized cache (TCB) per core to store the thread context.
 The cache itself is typically in a physical space.
 - Thread Control Block (TCB)
-    - Holds contents of regiters when thread not running
+    - Holds contents of registers when thread not running
 - Where are TCBs stored?
     - For now, in the kernel